-Hawaii legalized medical cannabis in 2000 in the form of Act 228.
+Hawaii legalized medical cannabis in 2000 through Act 228.
 However, Act 228 only authorized qualifying patients to either grow their own cannabis at home or have a caretaker do it for them.

-Once dispensaries open in early 2017, patients with Hawaii medical marijuana cards will be allowed to purchase four ounces of marijuana in a fifteen-day period.
-Therefore, a patient will be allowed to purchase up to eight ounces, or the equivalent of manufactured marijuana products, during a given month.
+Qualified medical marijuana patients are allowed to purchase four ounces of marijuana in a fifteen-day period.
+Therefore, patients are allowed to purchase up to eight ounces or the equivalent of manufactured marijuana products, during a given month.
+Where to Buy

 Pursuant to Hawaii’s Smoke Free Law, consumption of cannabis is not allowed in public places, whether they are inside or outside.
 Medical cannabis consumption must be done so by qualified patients within a private residence out of public view.